 The Economist magazine, through its Economist Intelligence Unit (EIU), publishes a list of countries each year in order of what it believes is their democratic quotient.
 Eyebrows were raised in 2017 when, on publishing its list, it declared that the United States is now a “flawed democracy”, inferior in status to twenty other countries such as even the EIU’s base country, the United Kingdom.
-One wonders how the US came in that low considering, amongst the UK’s other incongruities^, it not only does not grant its citizens the right to choose their prime minister (two of the last three prime ministers attained office without the necessity of an election) but also has surrendered its final court of appellate judicial review to a foreign entity, the European Court of Human Rights, based in Strasbourg, France.
+One wonders how the US came in that low considering, amongst the UK’s other incongruities^, it not only does not grant its citizens the right to choose their prime minister (three of the last four prime ministers attained office without the necessity of an election) but also has surrendered its final court of appellate judicial review to a foreign entity, the European Court of Human Rights, based in Strasbourg, France.

 The methodology utilised by the EIU is not that easy to describe and one suspects that it is partly an end game evaluation: if the people elected by a country's electoral system are approved by the EIU’s appointed judges, then it is likely to be considered more democratic than otherwise.
 It is hard to see how general political participation, as compared to voting, and political culture would be serious indicators of democracy (apart from the question of how one could measure those anyway) but those are two of the five categories used in their evaluation.

 The links below are a video of an original news item of the 2017 EIU’s report release, followed by a criticism of that report.

 Fortune Magazine: The U.S. Was Just Downgraded from a “Full” to a “Flawed Democracy”